OpenNebula/docs/source/administration/users_and_groups/accounting.rst

 Accounting Client
 ==================

-The accounting toolset visualizes and reports resource usage data, and allows their integration with chargeback and billing platforms.
-The toolset generates accounting reports using the information retrieved from OpenNebula.
+The accounting toolset visualizes and reports resource usage data.
 This accounting tool addresses the accounting of the virtual resources.
 It includes resource consumption of the virtual machines as reported from the hypervisor.

 Usage
 =====